micro-ROS/micro_ros_mbed/README.md

 Custom packages inside of the `extra_packages` folder will be included on the micro-ROS library build.
 This allows the use of custom messages or other ROS packages.

+To rebuild the microros lib after including new packages, you can run `make -f libmicroros.mk clean` before `mbed-tools compile`

 ## Example

 In order to test a int32_publisher example: